- What is Interlibrary Loan?

 Can I renew the materials?

 Renewals are also at the discretion of the lending library.
 If a renewal is allowed, it will be for a maximum of two weeks.
-Renewals must be requested on or just before the due date, and only one renewal can be requested for each item.
+Renewals can only be requested within 7 days of the due date, and only one renewal can be requested for each item.
 Once an Interlibrary Loan item is overdue, it cannot be renewed.

 What are my responsibilities once I have received the material?